nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 The `number-of-agents` property controls how many agent jobs are created.
 Note that this property should be the same number for each workflow.

 {% callout type="warning" title="Two Types of Parallelization" %}
 The `number-of-agents` property and the `--parallel` flag both parallelize tasks, but in different ways.
-The way this workflow is written, there will 3 agents running tasks and each agent will try to run 2 tasks at once.
+The way this workflow is written, there will be 3 agents running tasks and each agent will try to run 2 tasks at once.
 If a particular CI run only has 2 tasks, only one agent will be used.
 {% /callout %}

 ## Custom Distributed CI with Nx Cloud